core-wg/href/draft-ietf-core-href.md

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –13 of this draft picks up some additional discussion points and is intended as input to the CoRE WG interim meeting on 2023-05-10.
+    The present revision –13 of this draft picks up some additional discussion points and is intended as input to the CoRE WG meeting at IETF 117.

 --- middle